bitcoinbuildervan/website/content/builder-01.md

 +++
 title = "₿uilder 1"
-date = 2025-11-27
+date = 2025-11-18
 +++

 ## Intro (10 min)

-- This is our first ₿uilder Vancouvber!
+- This is our first ₿uilder Vancouver!
 We’re very open to feedback and ideas on how to make these events great.
 Feel free to suggest ideas during the meetup or afterwards
 - Define ₿uilder and purpose for starting this event series
 - Anyone can be a ₿uilder!
 Vibe coding makes building apps approachable and intuitive
 - Quick Show of Hands